jnunyez/synchronization/README.md

 </figcaption>

 In 5G O-RAN, multiple distributed network elements require getting Frequency, Time and Phase information.
-In a packet-based network, Precision Time Protocol (PTP), along with Synchronous Ethernet (SyncE), are prominently the dedicated protocols to carry timing information.
+In a packet-based network, Precision Time Protocol (PTP), along with Synchronous Ethernet (SyncE), are prominently the dedicated protocols to carry such information required for achieving synchronization.
 The synchronization solution consists of the following elements:

 - The recipient of the GNSS information in a PTP network is referred to as the Telecom Grand Master (T-GM).
 The T-GM consumes the frequency, phase, and timing info from a Primary Reference Time Clock (PRTC) to calibrate its clock and distribute the frequency, phase, and time signal via PTP to its connected network elements lower in the synchronization hierarchy.